BrandonFurman/math5610/SoftwareManual/VectorOperations/addVec.md

 **Description/Purpose:** This routine will add two vectors of the same length element-wise.
 Suppose the first input is a vector with entries v1 = [1,2,3] and the second input has entries v2 = [4,5,6].
 Then this routine returns a vector with entries v3 = [5,7,9].
 This routine also checks to ensure that both vectors are of the same length and throws an exception if they are not.

-**Input:** This routine accepts two elements of the class "array1D".
+**Input:** This routine accepts two [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) objects.
 Both inputs are passed by reference.

-**Output:** This routine returns an element of the class "array1D" whose entries are the sum of the corresponding entries of the inputs.
+**Output:** This routine returns an [array1D](https://brandonfurman.github.io/math5610/SoftwareManual/DataStructures/array1D) object whose entries are the sum of the corresponding entries of the inputs.

 **Usage/Example:** Usage is straight forward.
 The following code
 ```cpp